unvacs/Linuxhardning_practical/Account-and-Access.md

 - it avoids some common system administrator mistakes
 - it's harder for an attacker to run privilege escalation

+The most obvious downside is when you start creating files/directories in a shared directory, expecting other users to access them.

 #### Useful resources

 - [Best practices for umask in Red Hat Enterprise Linux](https://access.redhat.com/solutions/107683) <sup>[Official]</sup>